cehnhy/rerror/README.md

 # rerror

-wrap error with stack and http response info
+rerror wrap error with stack and http response info